|Captain Brian Spiddle|

-The Traffic Unit is responsible for Traffic Enforcement and the safety of pedestrian school children, the issuance of parking tickets to those illegally parked in handicapped parking and other locations, and the enforcement of DUI statutes in support of the patrol function.
+The Traffic and Motors Unit is responsible for Traffic Enforcement and the safety of pedestrian school children, the issuance of parking tickets to those illegally parked in handicapped parking and other locations, and the enforcement of DUI statutes in support of the patrol function.
 The traffic unit routinely works traffic crashes throughout the county and conducts traffic enforcement in areas of violations.
 If you want to report a problem with speeding or any other traffic-related issue, call our non-emergency line at 352-726-1121, so we can take appropriate action in response to your complaints.

 Animal Control Officers (ACO’s) joined the Citrus County Sheriff’s Office on September 1, 2009, and are part of the Patrol Division Special Operations Unit.
 ACO’s respond to complaints involving domestic animals and livestock, including calls involving animals that are abused, dangerous, or a nuisance to the citizens of Citrus County.
 They have the authority to remove these animals and issue citations for violations of the county’s Animal Control ordinance.